-We are no strangers to helping clients understand and select suitable metrics, often called key performance indicators (KPIs), to measure the effectiveness of a marketing effort.
+We are no strangers to helping clients understand and select suitable website metrics, often called key performance indicators (KPIs), to measure the effectiveness of a marketing effort.

 - Traffic Sources.
 It is important to have a diverse number of sources for incoming traffic.
 That way you will know which channels are most effective at drawing your audience and which ones you should concentrate on improving.
 Three primary sources include: